 Albert's Diamond Jewelers is a treasured Chicagoland jewelry shopping destination, located in Northwest Indiana only thirty minutes from downtown Chicago!
 Established in 1905, Albert's has grown from a tiny storefront in East Chicago, Indiana to one of the largest and most successful family-owned jewelers in the entire country.
-Albert's Diamond Jewelers has two locations, one location in Merrillville and one in Schererville.
+Albert's Diamond Jewelers has one location in Schererville.

 In an often fast-paced world, Albert’s prides itself on remaining steadfast in our commitment to creating a warm and personal experience for every individual who walks through our door.
 Times may change, but our dedication to the very best in customer care and attention never will.
 We are thankful to those who patron our store, and feel honored to be part of the Northwest Indiana community.
 To show our appreciation, we’ve recognized students and public servants for their achievements throughout the year, and with your help, we’ve raised over 2 million dollars to fund research for Multiple Sclerosis.
 We are committed to both our customers and our community.
 We are dedicated to creating a shopping experience that allows those who visit Albert’s Diamond Jewelers to enter as customers, but leave as members of the Albert’s family.
 Although Albert’s flagship store is now one of the largest jewelry stores in the entire country, it feels more like a gathering place for friends, neighbors and couples in our community.
 You’ll feel that warmth at one of our many special events this season, or anytime you drop by to visit.